cavanaugh-ibm/db-data-loader/README.md

 ## Open Tasks
 * Migrate in the loader
-* Fix packaging so it brings in the proper logging
-* Add flag to specify the log location
-* Add flag to supress stdout
 * For file loader, add flag to merge or replace
 * For file loader, add in version logic
 * Add logic to read source database password from {prompt/config}